clang88/photobooth-app/src/photobooth/plugins/filter_openai/README.md

 - `openai_api_key`: Your OpenAI API key (required)
 - `openai_model`: Model to use:
-  - `gpt-image-1`: Latest and most capable model
+  - `gpt-image-1`: Large and quite capable image model
   - `gpt-image-1-mini`: Faster and more cost-effective option
-  - `gpt-image-1.5`: Enhanced version with better quality
+  - `gpt-image-1.5`: Enhanced version of gpt-image-1, slightly faster with better quality
-  - `dall-e-2`: ⚠️ **Not recommended** - Has known compatibility issues and may not work correctly
+  - `dall-e-2`: ⚠️ **Not recommended** - Did not work correctly in my testing
 - `timeout_seconds`: API timeout in seconds (5-300)

 ### Image Generation Parameters